 “If we (the industry) had to make a business case on the value of storage every time you keep something, as we do when we make acquisitions, people would make a different decision,” he says.
 “People would store a lot less stuff.”

-Maintaining the yard, Ford says, means anything from having the correct fluids to handle a freeze, to protection against rats, mice, snakes, birds, insects, and other threats.
+But when yards are required, they must be maintained, which, Ford says, means anything from having the correct fluids to handle a freeze, to protection against rats, mice, snakes, birds, insects, and other threats.

 “They can attack equipment, and the one thing you don’t want is to come back and find a fleet of equipment that contains beehives or bird nests,” he says.
 “They can do real damage to wiring and lights.
 It’s not uncommon to come back from a break and find a machine has electrical problems because mice have eaten all the insulation off the wiring.”